AlirezaHossaini79/Hospital-Management/README.md

 the project includes following concepts in c++:

  object oriented programming
- inheritance
+ \ninheritance
- encapsulation
+ \nencapsulation
- exception handling
+ \nexception handling
- dynamic arrays
+ \ndynamic arrays
- work with text files
+ \nwork with text files
- header files
+ \nheader files

  you can see class diagram to check the main structure of program.